-December 31, 2019 \$ December 31, 2018 \$
+December 31, 2022 December 31, 2021

+\$ \$

-Deficit (5,219,190) (4,963,666)
+Deficit (5,940,865) (5,635,664)

-Working capital deficiency: (761,518) (513,001)
+Working capital deficiency: (1,503,284) (1,145,573)

-During the year ended December 31, 2017, majority ownership of the Company was transferred from Compañía Minera Autlán, S.A.B. de C.V. ("Autlan", a company from Mexico that is controlled by a director of the Company), to Metallorum Holding, S.A.P.I. de C.V. ("Metallorum"), also from Mexico and also controlled by a director of the Company.
-However, on September 15, 2018, Autlan acquired all of the shares of Metallorum, which ceased to exist as an independent entity, and thus the majority shareholder of the Company is once again Autlan.
+The Company's majority shareholder is Compañía Minera Autlán, S.A.B. de C.V. ("Autlan"), a company from Mexico that is controlled by a director of the Company.
 Continued operations of the Company are dependent on the Company's ability to obtain public equity financing or to receive continued financial support from its controlling shareholder, Autlan.
-There can be no assurance the Company will be successful in achieving these goals and, accordingly, there is a material uncertainty casting significant doubt about the Company's ability to continue as a going concern.
+There can be no assurance the Company will be successful in achieving these goals and, accordingly, a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.